 The social distress that accompanies sluggish growth and restricted (and rationed) access cannot but conspire to threaten the fabric of society.
 Contemporary Nigeria is under siege—a siege laid by small arms distributors, kidnappers, armed robbers, ritual killers, drug traffickers, arsonists and ethnic militias—partly because of the economy’s inability to meet the demands of a growing and restive population, and partly due to the capricious and inequitable ways of determining eligibility for various classes of public goods.
 Thus, youths that have no sponsors (and therefore no jobs) channel their energies elsewhere.
 They turn to crime, lend support to extremist causes, and join crowds rented for the purpose of spooking political opponents and threatening community peace.

-Needless to add that unemployed youths also look for escape in psychogenic drugs which make them willing accomplices in the perpetration of violent crimes.
-As noted in a subsequent post, Nigeria’s security challenge is exacerbated by impaired access to police protection and to expeditious dispensation of justice.
+Needless to add that unemployed youths look for escape in psychogenic drugs which make them willing accomplices in the perpetration of violent crimes.
+As noted in the fifth in the series of articles on change, Nigeria’s security challenge is exacerbated by impaired access to police protection and to expeditious dispensation of justice.
 That corruption thrives in the police, and the judiciary, is by now incontestable.
 Corruption is as rife in the law enforcement and adjudication arms of government as it is endemic in the country as a whole.
 With regard to the police, corruption starts with the manner constables get selected for beats, and officers get posted to strategic commands.
 The cronyism that pervades high-level political recruitment also undermines the integrity and impairs the effectiveness of the law enforcement agencies.

-We have so far cleared the theoretical underbrush, and identified the socio-economic forces behind the growing (but conflicting) demands for change.
-In the next post, we shall attempt to answer the question why the challenges facing Nigeria–the challenges triggering or stoking the demand for change–have so far resisted solutions.
+We have so far cleared the theoretical underbrush and identified the socio-economic forces behind the growing (but conflicting) demands for change.
+In the next part, we shall attempt to answer the question why the challenges facing Nigeria–the challenges triggering or stoking the demand for change–have so far resisted solutions.
 Are these challenges beyond human capacity or are they designed to grow and multiply?
 Or is it possible that the challenges have been persistently misdiagnosed?
-These are questions that the remaining posts attempt to answer.
+These are questions that subsequent chapters attempt to answer.